Czechia (CZ)

 Format vs. Active Validation

-This checks format only, not if a VAT number is really registered.
-Use VatDB's API to verify is a number is really registered and active.
+This checks format and offline rules, not if a VAT number is really registered.
+Use VatDB's API to verify whether a number is really registered and active.
 VatDB checks official EU and national datasources.

 Format Overview